 Are there any natural Tennis elbow treatments I can do at home while I wait to see a physiotherapist?

 Resting and avoiding activities that aggravate your pain can be beneficial.
-You may also try over the counter pain relievers or apply an ice pack for 15 mins three times a day.
+You may also try to apply an ice pack for 15 mins three times a day.

-What is the best chronic Tennis elbow treatment?
+What is the best treatment for chronic Tennis elbow?

-The most effective chronic tennis elbow treatment has always been physiotherapy and exercise.
-If physiotherapy does not fully heal it, However, when that doesn’t work, Steroid injections, braces, and surgery may also help.
+The most effective treatment for chronic tennis elbow has always been physiotherapy and exercise.
+If physiotherapy does not fully heal it, however, steroid injections, braces, and surgery may also help.